corda/corda-docs-portal/content/en/docs/corda-os/4.8/writing-a-cordapp-using-a-template.md

 ## Before you start

-Before starting the tutorial steps, ensure you meet the following prerequisites:
+Before starting the tutorial steps, you should:

 * [Familiarize yourself with Corda’s key concepts](key-concepts.md)
 * [Get set up for CorDapp development](getting-set-up.md)